auyer/MassMoverBot/README.md

 The rest will be the powerup Tokens, and should be added in a List.

-The Permission integer for the commander must be 16780288 (Move, Read messages, and Write messages) While the Powerups can be 16777216 since they dont send any messages
+The Permission integer for the commander must be 16780288 (Move, Read messages, and Write messages) While the Powerups can be 16777216 since they dont send any messages, but having the same 16780288 wont hurt.
+The bot also needs access to the **Server Members Intent**, so add it in the Bot menu.

 ## Installation
 You can get the lastest binary [here](https://github.com/auyer/massmoverbot/releases/latest).